hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 Beware the field 'OmciManageUniMask', 'PretendFwVersion' are initiated in the binary with respective value '01000000', '0'

 ## Getting/Setting ONU GPON Serial Number
-Default value is a 16 hexa on the back of the ONT, starts with '53434F4DA' You can test serial and/or ploam combinaison using with below command.
+Default value: 16 hexa on the back of the ONT, starts with '53434F4DA' You can test serial and/or ploam combinaison using with below command.
 Pwd is Hexe only and can be up to 36.
 ```
 /bin/gponctl stop